 To train for the half I’d run 4 mile tempo runs at least two or three times per week in Brooklyn.
 And on weekends I’d run long while out at my parents’ house on Long Island.
 I logged several 8-11 mile runs leading up to race day.

 On race day I had so many cards stacked against me.
-Not only was there a torrential rainstorm to contend with, but the winds were blazing – and was only compounded by the fact that the course is along the Great South Bay.
+Not only was there a torrential rainstorm to contend with, but the winds were blazing, which was only compounded by the fact that the course is along the Great South Bay.
 It was the second day of my period, which is usually no picnic, and I showed up at the start without my iPod shuffle — something I had trained all year long with.

 The storm: It was brutal.
-If it wasn’t for my three friends, there’s a good chance I wouldn’t have gotten out of bed that morning.
+If it wasn’t for my three friends who were also running it, there’s a good chance I wouldn’t have gotten out of bed that morning.
 While there was some serious groveling going on in the car on the way there, we held each other accountable and showed up to the start smiling and cracking jokes.

 Aunt Flo: It sucked.
 Let’s just leave it at that.

 No music: It also sucked.
 I was alone in my thoughts for 13.1 MILES!!!!

 Despite running in pouring rain at times, and through flooded rain and sea water up to our ankles at miles 3, 8 and 10, I finished in under 2 hours.
 I can’t help but think that if there was no wind, my shoes weren’t waterlogged and I had tunes to help push me along, I could have shaved 2-3 minutes off my time.
 Maybe next year.